luke-o-brien/Project-3-MERN-Backend/README.md

     })
   }
 ```
 When the user clicks on the category that they want to view the handleclick function is called.
-This takes the InnerHTML value and sets the filterValue to that, If the user selects the all sounds category the the value is set to an empty string.
-To have this reflected on the page the category filter function runs which checks the sounds in the api and returns only the ones for which the category matches. if the user has selected all sounds then there is no filter and all sounds are returned which is the default state on page load.
+This takes the InnerHTML value and sets the filterValue to that, If the user selects the All Sounds category the value is set to an empty string.
+To have this reflected on the page the category filter function runs which checks the sounds in the API and returns only the ones for which the category matches. if the user has selected All Sounds then there is no filter and all sounds are returned which is the default state on page load.

 ### Screenshots of Deployed Project